By: Peter Romaskiewicz [Last Update: November 2019]

-Introduction: Determining the correct publishers for older Japanese postcards can be daunting because they sometimes omit their name or trademark (or in the case of some postally used cards, the name is printed in the location where the stamp is affixed).
-One method of identification is to trace the image on the obverse (tsūshin-men 通信面, “communication side”) of the unknown card to a later version where the publisher is clearly indicated.
-This process is not fool-proof, however, as some images seem to have become common property of all publishing houses, especially older photographic stock of the “undivided period” of cards (early Japanese laws only provided five to ten years of copyright protection, see Bennett 2006a: 123, Bennett 2006b: 308).
+There are at least two methods of identifying publishers for unknown cards.
+One method is to trace the image on the obverse (tsūshin-men 通信面, “communication side”) of the unknown card to a different version where the publisher is clearly indicated.
+This process is not fool-proof, however.
+Some images seem to have become the common property of several publishing houses, especially when considering older photographic stock of the “undivided period” of cards (early Japanese laws only provided five to ten years of copyright protection, see Bennett 2006a: 123, Bennett 2006b: 308).
 Moreover, photographic stock of certain publishers was sometimes sold and printed under another publishing house, thus making definitive identification more difficult.
-The second method is to identify the distinctive printing designs on the reverse (atena-men 宛名面, “address side”) of a postcard and determining any plausible relationships between variant cards where the publisher is identified (e.g. examining fonts, printing colors, etc.).
+The second method is to identify the distinctive printing designs on the reverse (atena-men 宛名面, “address side”) of an unknown postcard and determining any plausible relationships between variant cards where the publisher is identified (e.g. matching general design, fonts, printing colors, etc.).

 Figure 1: The Ueda Photographic Prints Corp. trademark/crest.

-I have done this by matching cards with the same obverse image but different reverse designs (as seen here) and complemented this procedure by looking for overarching similarities among different exemplars in the printing and design on the reverse.
-The design of the reverse is the most distinctive aspect of mass produced postcards, and identifying the font, ink color, or overall desing may help in determining publishers (see a Hoshinoya exemplar here).
+Again, I have accomplished this by matching cards with the same obverse image but different reverse designs (as seen here) and complemented this procedure by looking for overarching similarities among different exemplars in the printing and design on the reverse.
+The design of the reverse is the most distinctive aspect of mass-produced postcards, and identifying the font, ink color, or overall design may help in determining publishers (see a Hoshinoya exemplar here).
 For Udea, the multilingual printing on the reverse in umber brown (or burgundy) ink appears as one of its most easily identifiable hallmarks.
 An outline of the progressive changes (Type 1 to Type 5) for Udea’s reverse printing is found below.

 - Type 1 (top card above): divided back; topped with German “Postkarte” header [TPQ 1907]

 - Notes: Type 1 can be found on older Udea undivided back cards (Urakawa Period I) and is commonly printed in burgundy.
-Type II simply switched from the German to French headers.
+Type II simply switched from German to French headers.
 I have yet to find a Type II specimen on an undivided back, but the same sans-serif “Carte Postale” type (omitting the other languages) is found on undivided cards.
 Some sources claim that foreign language designations (i.e. non-Japanese) only appeared in 1905, but I have found that to be inaccurate.
 [There are two more types of Urakawa Period IIback not published here, I am still gathering more informaiton.]

 - Type 3 (middle card): divided back; topped with French-German-English header and imprinted with “Made in Japan” in dividing ling, capped by single bar [appears c.1910]